marcglasberg/bdd_framework/README.md

 ## 4. Practical advice

 The BDD tests should reflect **what** the system does, **not how** it's done.
-In special, you should avoid specifying UI.
-For example, the following is bad, as it talks about user interface, textfields and buttons:
+In special, you should avoid specifying behavior through UI interactions.
+For example, the following is bad, as it talks about textfields and
+buttons:

 ```gherkin
 Given I am on the Login Screen.